Doxycycline: An Antibiotic For Acne

 How doxycycline works for acne

 Doxycycline is an oral antibiotic and can come in capsules or tablets (tablets are flat while capsules are cylindrical).
 When taken properly, this medication minimizes inflammation while targeting the acne-causing bacteria in your pores - no more red and painful zits.
-Our medical director, Dr. Aimee Paik, reiterates, "Its effects only last while you are taking the medicine and if it is the only acne medication you are taking, acne will typically recur once you stop it.
+Board-certified dermatologist Dr. Aimee Paik reiterates, "Its effects only last while you are taking the medicine and if it is the only acne medication you are taking, acne will typically recur once you stop it.
 That’s why topical medicines are so important since they do the real work of treating and preventing acne."
 Since the medical and scientific communities have become increasingly concerned about antibiotic resistance in recent decades, doxycycline is typically only used for moderate to severe acne and is almost always combined with topical retinoids or benzoyl peroxide.
 Using a combination of treatments and limiting the course of medication decreases the likelihood of acne-causing bacteria developing resistance - the last thing you would want!

 ORAL ACNE TREATMENT